zizien1019/coessing2024_particle_tracking/README.md

     https://oceanparcels.org/

-Install and run guide:
+Step-bystep install and run guide:
-ECCO-GROUP/ECCO-v4-Python-Tutorial/master/ECCO-ACCESS/ecco_download.py

 1. Environment setup
    It is recommended to run the notebook with a clean conda environment to avoid messing up with other part of your computer.